 We do business in various jurisdictions outside Canada.
 Fluctuations between the Canadian dollar and foreign currencies have the effect of increasing or decreasing amounts presented in our financial statements.
-We present certain financial performance measures on a constant currency basis to exclude the effect of fluctuations in these currencies versus the Canadian dollar.
-Amounts stated in this AIF on a constant currency basis are calculated, as appropriate, using the statement of financial position exchange rates as at December 31, 2015 and the income statement exchange rates effective for the fourth quarter of 2015.
+We present certain financial performance measures on a constant currency basis1 to exclude the effect of fluctuations in these currencies versus the Canadian dollar.
+Amounts stated in this AIF on a constant currency basis are calculated, as appropriate, using the statement of financial position exchange rates as at December 31, 2016 and the statement of income exchange rates effective for the fourth quarter of 2016.